cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

 <div class="filter-content" markdown="1" data-scope="serverless">

-A list of your full backups displays on your cluster's **Backups** page.
+Your cluster's **Backups** page displays a list of your full cluster backups.
 Use the calendar drop-down to view all backups taken on a certain date.

 For each backup, the following details display: